Belfast Harlequins: Rugby

-The Rugby club plays in Division 2B of the All-Ireland League.
-In total, there are 5 senior teams, an under-20 team, an under-18 team, an under-16 team and a ladies' team (Belfast harlequins ladies rugby), who all play in their respective leagues within the Ulster Branch of the Irish Rugby Football Union.
+The Rugby club plays in the bottom division (Division 2C) of the All-Ireland League.
+In total, there are 3 senior teams, an under-20 team, an under-18 team, an under-16 team and a ladies' team (Belfast harlequins ladies rugby), who all play in their respective leagues within the Ulster Branch of the Irish Rugby Football Union.

 The Belfast Harlequins RFC most successful season was in 2004–2005.
 They finished third in the league table and played at Lansdowne Road in Dublin in the end of season play-offs.
 They lost narrowly in the Final to Shannon after a poor defensive display in the first half of the game.
 This is closer than a North or Collegians team had ever come to putting their hands on the Trophy (except for Dungannon RFC and Ballymena RFC who claimed the title in 2000-01 and 2002-03 respectively).
 The 2006–07 season was a season of ups and downs.
 Despite winning the Ulster Senior League and reaching the Finals of the Ulster Senior Cup and the All-Ireland Cup, the club struggled in the All-Ireland League.
 In the last game of the season the club failed to beat UCD and were relegated to Division Two.